 That, however, does not reduce its aesthetic value.
 On the contrary, the style possesses a natural, simple and elegant beauty second to none.

 The key element responsible for the elegance of the style is cadencia.
 The woman leans chest-against-chest on the man's torso, and the man uses the connection as the fixed point to swing her torso, which brings the sway of her hip and leg in a chain reaction, causing the movement of her body to look elegant and graceful.
 Notice that the woman does not use her thigh to move her leg, but lets the leg follow the body to sway.
 Her focus is on the horizontal lilt of the body instead of the vertical action of stepping down, and she does not rush to chase the beats.
 Rather, she lets her body take its natural course to swing gracefully in accordance with the tempo and mood of the melody.

 Using the hips to highlight her femininity

-In doing so she often needs to swivel her hips so her free leg can take advantage of the inertia of the body to sway.
+In doing so she often needs to swivel her hips so she can take advantage of the inertia of the body to sway her free leg.
 (See Cadencia and the Flow of Tango.)
 Since she dances around the man, she also needs to swivel her hips in order to step on his side.
 She needs to swivel her hips in her walk in order to use the hip to move the leg.
 (See Women's Walk in Tango.)
 She needs to swivel her hips when she does front ocho and back ocho, and when she turns around him in molinete...
 (See Dissociation and Gear Effect.)
 In short, hip rotation is used all the time in the woman's dance, which highlights the beauty of her supple and pliable body.
-The style does not emphasize the footwork, so she is able to focus on the hips, controls them to make their movement gentle, subtle yet noticeable.
-She does not over turn the hips, but turns them only to a degree necessary to let it look natural and elegant.
+The style does not emphasize the footwork, so she is able to pay attention to the hip movement, controls it to make the swivel gentle, subtle yet noticeable.
+She does not over turn the hips, but turns them only to a degree necessary to let it look graceful and elegant.